How do I use Message Logs?Follow

 - Date/Time (UTC): In Coordinated Universal Time (UTC), this is the date and time the message was received by Bandwidth.

-- Note: You can search within the last 14 days.
+- Note: You can search within at least the last 30 days.

 - Type: Indicates whether the message is SMS or MMS.